-The 23 month full-time curriculum has been designed to assist students in developing and mastering basic clinical competencies and theoretical concepts of current radiography practice.
-Graduates receive an AS Degree in Radiologic Technology and are eligible to sit for the national examination given by the American Registry of Radiologic Technologists.
+The 23-month full-time curriculum is designed to assist students in developing and mastering basic clinical competencies and theoretical concepts of current radiography practice.
+Graduates receive an Associate in Science degree in Radiologic Technology and are eligible to sit for the national examination given by the American Registry of Radiologic Technologists.
 The American Registry of Radiologic Technologists certification is recognized throughout the country.
 The Radiography program is fully accredited by the Joint Review Committee on Education in Radiologic Technology, 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182.
 Telephone (313) 704-5300. www.JRCERT.org

 Minimum requirements for eligibility to the program include high school diploma or GED and satisfactory scores on all five subsections of the ATI TEAS (reading, mathematics, science, English and language usage, and composite).

 When a student completes all sections of the application process and meets minimum criteria, they will be provisionally accepted into the program and assigned a seat in the next available class.
 Therefore, it is important to complete the application, testing and transcript acquisition process as soon as possible.
 The student will be notified of their provisional acceptance in a timely manner.
 Final admission into the program is contingent upon submission of satisfactory physical examination/immunization forms, drug screen and criminal background check.

 Core courses with an RTE prefix may not be taken on a Pass/Fail option.

 Requirements for the Associate in Science Degree for Hospital Based Radiographer graduates: